flipdot/money-utils/README.md

 Legacy; has been integrated into django app on `/recharges.py`

-[webserver.py](webserver.py): small flask webserver to do nothing but serve the output of drinks.py as JSON.
+[webserver](webserver): small flask webserver to do nothing but serve the output of drinks.py as JSON.

 Can be started as systemd service, using [money.service](money.service).